Dobe'a

-The Dobe'a were a people of medieval Ethiopia, living in northeastern Ethiopia between what are now Amhara, Tigray and Afar Regions.
+The Dobe'a were a people of medieval Ethiopia being then primary inhabitants of Doba situated in northeastern Ethiopia in what is now the Amhara, Tigray and Afar Regions.
+"Doba" now exists as a clan identity among the Afar people, although it isn't known whether or not they were always a part of that ethnic group.

 Homeland

 They were first described, during the reign of Emperor Ba'eda Maryam (r.
 1468–1478), as inhabiting the region between Enderta and Lake Ashenge (in Tigray Province), neighboring the Afars of the vassal Dankali Sultanate on the east.
 The area was described by Francisco Álvares during his stay in Ethiopia as being five days' journey (ca. 100 km) in length, and extending far into Muslim Afar territory.
 One of their largest towns, Manadeley, situated on the edge of the Ethiopian Highlands and overlooking the Afar lowlands, was a market town of great size. Álvares describes it as a town of "very great trade, like a city or seaport", where any good could be found, and with merchants from a number of areas, such as Jeddah, Fez, elsewhere in Morocco, Tunis, Greece, Ormus, Cairo, and India, as well as an uncountable number of people from surrounding regions in Ethiopia.